Origins and

 Learning

-How did organisms go beyond specific, hardwired responses to more general and flexible forms of adaptive behaviour?
+How did organisms go beyond specific, hardwired responses to more general and flexible forms of adaptive behaviour, such as learning?

 Waterloo, Canada